koficodes/koficodes.github.io/_posts/2017-12-13-what-is-data-a-beginners-guide.md

 In our scenario the variables are Age, Height, Seat Number, Gender, Class.
 <b>Variables</b> are sometimes called observations, variables, or features.

-Each row, then, gives us all of the information about a particular individual (in this case a passenger), and each column gives us information about a particular characteristic of all of the passengers.
+Each row gives us all of the information about a particular individual (in this case a passenger), and each column gives us information about a particular characteristic of all of the passengers.

 ## Types of data
-Data can be classified in many ways and from different perspective which deserves its own blog but in short, Data can be classified as <b>raw</b> or <b>processed</b> and can also be classified as <b>qualitative</b> or <b>quantitative</b>.
+Data can be classified in many ways and from different perspective which deserves its own blog but in short, Data can be classified as <b>raw</b> or <b>processed</b>, <b>structured</b> or <b>un-structured</b> and can also be classified as <b>qualitative</b> or <b>quantitative</b>.

 ## Names , Names and More Names